Gageperrin/it-notes/it-topics/cissp.md

 STRIDE was developed by Microsoft and focuses on applications and operating systems.
 S - Spoofing - This violates authentication
 T - Tampering - This violates integrity
-R - Repudation - This violates nonrepudation
+R - Repudiation - This violates nonrepudiation
 I - Information Disclosure - This violates confidentiality D - Denial of Service - This violates availability
 E - Elevation of Privilege - This violates authorization